 Grant funds:

-For treatment and recovery support services grant funds shall only be utilized to provide services to individuals with a diagnosis of an opioid use disorder and/or a stimulant use disorder or to individuals with a demonstrated history of opioid overdose problems.
+For treatment and recovery support services grant funds shall only be utilized to provide services to individuals that specifically address opioid or stimulant misuse issues.
+If either an opioid or stimulant misuse problem (history) exists concurrently with other substance use, all substance use issues may be addressed.
+Individuals who have no history of or no current issues with opioids or stimulants misuse shall not receive treatment or recovery services with SOR grant funds.

 Shall be used to fund services and practices that have a demonstrated evidence-base, and that are appropriate for the population(s) of focus.

+If medications for the treatment of opioid use disorder (MOUD) are made available to those diagnosed with opioid use disorder (OUD), they shall include FDA-approved treatments such as: methadone, buprenorphine products, including single-entity buprenorphine products, buprenorphine/naloxone tablets, films, buccal preparations, long-acting injectable buprenorphine products, and injectable extended-release naltrexone.

 May only fund FDA approved products.